astral-sh/ty/README.md

 # ty

-An extremely fast Python type checker, written in Rust.
+An extremely fast Python type checker and language server, written in Rust.

 **This project is still in development and is not ready for production use.**